jordanjzhao/BmiPtScreener/README.md

 # BMI Patient Screener

-[comment:]: <> (What will the application do?)
-[comment:]: <> (Who will use it?)
-[comment:]: <> (Why is this project of interest to you?)
-**BMI Patient Screener:**<br />
-BMI Screener aims to provide a solution to monitoring patients during follow-up visits by calculating and flagging concerning BMI interpretations.
-This app is designed to provide medical health professionals in the division of cardiology a screening log for their patients.
+BMI Screener aims to provide a solution to patient monitoring during follow-up visits by calculating and flagging concerning body mass index (BMI) interpretations.
+This app is designed to provide medical health professionals a screening log for their patients.

-This project is of interest as it is a tool that could provide valuable source documentation and raise awareness to the potential risks of cardiovascular disease (CVD).
+This project is of interest as it would be a readily accessible tool that could provide valuable source documentation and raise awareness to the potential risks of cardiovascular disease (CVD).
 Higher BMI categories